-The CUSP work programme is looking at sustainable finance from various angles.
-Our research aims to develop a powerful new framing of investment in terms of a meaningful ‘commitment to the future’.
+We are looking at sustainable finance from various angles—our research aims to develop a powerful new framing of investment in terms of a meaningful ‘commitment to the future’.
 This framing is motivated in part by the lessons from the financial crisis, where speculative, short-term investment was instrumental in undermining financial stability, and in part by the investment needs inherent in the transition to a sustainable, low-carbon economy.
 Resource productivity, low-carbon infrastructure and the protection of habitats and ecosystems all demand a new portfolio of investment with new governance and facilitating conditions.
-For latest updates on our finance research, please see the news page.